Ravens set NFL record for 20-point games with win in Indy

 STAT PACK

-Ravens: Jackson was 19 of 23 with 170 yards and ran 13 times for 58 yards. … Baltimore ran 38 times for 110 yards as a team, their 31st consecutive game of topping the 100-yard mark.
-That breaks a tie with Carolina for third-longest streak since the 1970 merger.
+Ravens: Baltimore ran 38 times for 110 yards as a team, posting its 31st consecutive 100-yard game.
+It breaks a tie with Carolina for the league’s third-longest streak since the 1970 merger. … Jackson improved to 25-5, tying Hall of Famer Dan Marino for the best 30-game start in league history. … Baltimore leads the league with 12 defensive touchdowns since 2018. … Harbaugh’s brother, Jim, also was on the sideline in Indiana this weekend for Michigan’s game at Indiana.

-Colts: Philip Rivers was 25 of 43 with 227 yards and one interception, falling 4 yards short of passing Hall of Famer Dan Marino for fifth on the NFL’s career passing list. … Jordan Wilkins carried 11 times for 39 yards, leading the Colts’ ground game to 112 yards.
+Colts: Rivers was 25 of 43 with 227 yards and one interception, falling 4 yards short of passing Marino for fifth on the NFL’s career passing list. … Jordan Wilkins carried 11 times for 39 yards, helping the Colts churn out 112 yards on the ground. … Indy fell to 3-1 at home this season and lost for the first time in three games.

 UP NEXT